TimeForANinja/node-ytpl/README.md

 * `options`
     * object with options
     * possible settings:
-    * limit[Number] -> limits the pulled items, defaults to 100, set to 0 or Infinity to get the whole playlist
+    * limit[Number] -> limits the pulled items, defaults to 100, set to Infinity to get the whole playlist - numbers <1 result in the default being used
-* `callback(err, result)`
-    * function
-    * getting fired after the request is done
-    * contains an error or a result
+    * All additional parameters will get passed to [miniget](https://github.com/fent/node-miniget), which is used to do the https requests

-* returns a Promise when no callback is defined
+* returns a Promise
 * [Example response](https://github.com/timeforaninja/node-ytpl/blob/master/example/example_output)

 ### ytpl.validateURL(string)

 Returns true if able to parse out a (formally) valid playlist ID.

-### ytpl.getPlaylistID(string, [callback])
+### ytpl.getPlaylistID(string)

 Returns a playlist ID from a YouTube URL.
-Can be called with the playlist ID directly, in which case it returns it.
-If `callback` isn't given, returns a promise.
+Can be called with the playlist ID directly, in which case it resolves.

+Returns a promise.

 # Related / Works well with